Estate planning – FAQs

 It is important to understand that a ‘spouse’ may not just be someone you are married to or someone you have lived with for a specific period of time.

-Not all assets form part of the estate.
+Not all assets form part of a deceased estate.
 Any property owned as joint tenants will automatically pass to the survivor.
-This may include real property, joint bank accounts and joint shares.
+This may include real property, joint bank accounts, and joint shares.

 Superannuation may also fall outside the estate.
-If the deceased has made a valid binding nomination, then the superannuation fund will pay the superannuation to the person nominated and bypass the estate.
+If the deceased has made a valid binding death benefit nomination, then the superannuation fund trustee will pay the superannuation benefits to the person nominated and it could bypass the estate.

-Similarly to superannuation, if the deceased had nominated a beneficiary of any life insurance policy, then any payment would be made directly to the nominated beneficiary and not form part of the estate.
+If the deceased had nominated a beneficiary of any life insurance policy (outside their superannuation fund), then any payment of the insurance proceeds would be made directly to the nominated beneficiary and not form part of the estate.

 If property is owned as joint tenants then when one joint owner dies, the survivor/s will be the legal owner/s of the whole of the property.
 This means that the property will not fall into the deceased’s estate.